Adolf Dassler: The Dassler brothers' shoe factory (1918–1945)

-In December 1943 the shoe-making machinery of the Dassler firm was replaced by spot-welding machines.
-The Army determined that the Dassler plant would thereafter make Panzerschreck, a shoulder-fired tube copied after captured American bazookas.
-Like the American proto-type, the weapon was designed to be relatively light weight and able to penetrate tank armor.
-Stationary testing suggested it could penetrate 230 mm (9"), 15–75 mm (½" to 3") deeper than the American bazooka.
-The Army's contractor was Schriker & Co., located in nearby Vach, which shifted assembly to Herzogenaurach to avoid Allied air raids.
-Parts were transported by rail to the Dassler plant where they were welded.
-The simple design of the weapon allowed the contractor to quickly train former seamstresses to spot weld sights and blast shields onto the pipes provided.
-The more complicated production of rockets continued in Vach.
-The weapons were to be distributed to tank-destroying detachments, and by March 1945 92,000 Panzerschrecks were in active use at the fronts of the rapidly constricting periphery of German territory.
-Although the weapon was remarkably effective and easily produced, its availability came too late in the war to save the Reich.
+In December 1943, the Dassler firm had their equipment replaced by spot-welding machines designed to make Panzerschrecks instead of shoes.
+These anti-tank weapons were originally made at the Schriker & Co. plant in nearby Vach, which shifted assembly to Herzogenaurach to avoid Allied air raids.

-Back in Tuschin, Rudolf continued to make good on his resolve to wrest the plant from his brother.
-Using contacts at the Luftwaffe he attempted to have the production of Panzerschrecks replaced by government-ordered production of army boots under a patent he personally held.
-The patent proved defective, and his plan came to nothing.
-Unable to obtain permission to leave the Polish outpost, Rudolf turned to his own devising.
-Several weeks before 19 January 1945, when the Soviets overran Tuschin (which then reverted to its original name, Tuszyn) and decimated his unit, Rudolf had fled to Herzogenaurach (where a doctor provided him a certificate of military incapacity owing to a frozen foot).
-The now-defunct unit had been folded into the Schutzstaffel (SS).
-The sources for what Rudolf did between his desertion from Tuschin and the funeral of Rudolf's and Adi's father on 4 April 1945 is among the disputed records in the American denazification panels.
-On the day after the funeral he was arrested and taken to the Bärenschanze prison run by the Gestapo in Nürnberg.
+Back in Poland, Rudolf continued to make good on his resolve to wrest the plant from his brother.
+Using contacts at the Luftwaffe, he attempted to have the production of Panzerschrecks replaced by government-ordered production of army boots under a patent he personally held.
+The patent proved defective and his plan came to nothing.
+Unable to obtain permission to leave his outpost, Rudolf turned to his own devising.
+Several weeks before 19 January 1945, the Soviets overran Tuschin (which then reverted to its original name, Tuszyn) and decimated his unit.
+Rudolf fled to Herzogenaurach, where a doctor provided him a certificate of military incapacity owing to a frozen foot.

+The sources for what Rudolf did between his desertion from Tuschin is among records disputed in American denazification panels.
+On the day after his and Adi's father Christoph Dassler's funeral on 4 April 1945, Rudolf was arrested and taken to the Bärenschanze prison run by the Gestapo in Nürnberg.
 He remained there until the Allied liberation in early May.

-When American troops reached Herzogenaurach, tanks paused before the Dassler factory pondering whether to blow it up.
-Käthe immediately approached the troops and argued that the plant was simply a sports shoes producer.
+When American troops reached Herzogenaurach, tanks paused before the Dassler factory, pondering whether to blow it up.
+Käthe immediately approached the troops and argued that the plant was simply a sports shoe producer.
 The troops spared the plant, taking over the family house in the process.
 Two weeks after the liberation of Herzogenaurach, Rudolf returned.
-As the American denazification process proceeded, the threat of liability from their Nazi past drove an irreconcilable rift between brothers Rudolf and Adi, each seeking to save himself.
+As denazification proceeded, the threat of liability from their Nazi past drove an irreconcilable rift between brothers Rudolf and Adi, each seeking to save himself.